Getting Your Child to School Safely

 3. Don’t do it alone

-Children younger than nine years old should always cross the street with an adult.
-Make sure your child understands the safest place to cross is at a crosswalk, street corner, or intersection.
-Make sure they know to never jaywalk across the street.
+Children younger than nine should always cross the street with an adult.
+Make sure your child understands that the safest place to cross is at a crosswalk, street corner, or intersection.
+Also, make sure they know never to jaywalk across the street.

 4. Choose the safe route